IELTS vs TOEFL – Comparison & Differences of IELTS and TOEFL

 When it comes to choosing between IELTS or TOEFL, several factors may come into play.
 The choice often depends on your individual needs and circumstances.

 Another factor to consider is your comfort with different English accents.
-IELTS uses a range of accents in its listening test, including British, American, and Australian, which mirrors the diversity of the English language in real life.
+IELTS uses a range of accents in its listening test, including British, American, and Australian.
+It mirrors the diversity of the English language in real life.
 TOEFL, meanwhile, primarily uses North American accents.

 Finally, your preferred test format might be a determining factor.
 If you prefer paper-based tests, you might lean towards IELTS, which offers this option globally.
-On the other hand, if you’re comfortable with online tests, both IELTS and TOEFL provide this option.
+Or if you’re comfortable with online tests, both IELTS and TOEFL provide this option.

 IELTS Vs TOEFL – Result & Acceptance Ratio

-Here across the globe, IELTS and TOEFL both are accepted as English Proficiency across the globe.
+Here across the globe, IELTS and TOEFL are both accepted as English Proficiency around the world.

-TOEFL scores are considered over 11000+ institutions in more than 150 countries including the UK, USA, Canada, Australia, New Zealand, Germany, etc.
+TOEFL scores are considered to be over 11000+ institutions in more than 150 countries, including the UK, USA, Canada, Australia, New Zealand, Germany, etc.

 IELTS Vs TOEFL – Scores Conversion and Comparison